mklimek/frame-video-view/README.md

 # FrameVideoView
 VideoView is the most straightforward way to show video content in layout. <br />
-It took a few lines of code to setup and show, for example, mp4 file. <br />
+It took a few lines of code to setup and show for example mp4 file. <br />
-It's fine when you doesn't care about UX too much, but when you do, things are going to be annoying.<br/><br/>
+It's fine when you don't care about UX too much, but when you do, things are going to be annoying.<br/><br/>
 Read more: <br/>
 ["How to avoid flickering and black screen issues when using VideoView?"](http://127.0.0.1:4000/frame-video-view/)<br/>